blackbird71SR/Programming-Quotes/quotes.md

 42. > People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on eachother, like a wall of mini stones. __Donald Knuth__
 43. > Whether you want to uncover the secrets of the universe , or you just want to pursue a career in 21st century , basic computer programming is an essential skills to learn. __Stephen Hawking__
 44. > Computers themselves, and software yet to be developed, will revolutionize the way we learn. __Steve Jobs__
+45. > One of the best programming skills you can have is knowing when to walk away for awhile. __Oscar Godson__
+46. > Programs must be written for people to read, and only incidentally for machines to execute. __Harold Abelson__